Resident Camps Frequently Asked QuestionsExpand All

 How close and how often will my resident camper see animals?

-For Zoo Explorers, ZooVentures, and ThrillVentures, campers experience daily animal encounters at the habitats, on sidewalk strolls, and in the classroom.
+For Zoo Explorers, Adventurous Explorers, ZooVentures, and ThrillVentures, campers experience daily animal encounters at the habitats, on sidewalk strolls, and in the classroom.
 These campers tour many areas of Busch Gardens’ zoo throughout camp, including some behind-the-scenes visits.
 Zoo Explorers travel to the Florida Aquarium to “Swim with the Fishes” one morning, plus visit Adventure Island, our water park.
+Adventurous Explorers visit a local science center, travel to SeaWorld Orlando, and visit Adventure Island.
 ZooVenturers explore the trails at a local nature park and enjoys some fun in the sun at Adventure Island.
-ThrillVentures campers visit a local beach and a zipline adventure course as part of an extended field trip excursion.
+ThrillVentures campers visit SeaWorld Orlando, Aquatica, and a zipline adventure course as part of an extended field trip excursion.

 Participants in Zookeeping 101, Zookeeping 201, Zoo Careers and Vet Careers become amateur zookeepers during camp as they work alongside zoo professionals and camp counselors.
 Campers assist animal care specialists as they deliver diets, clean and prepare habitats using all the tools of the trade: shovels, rakes, gloves, wheel barrows and buckets.
 During any zoo husbandry experience, campers may observe behavioral training or medical treatments, all while experiencing unrivaled encounters with many of the diverse species at this zoological facility.